-- 1007.
-Oats Class: BARLEY One-Gallon Sample - 1008.
-Barley Class: ALFALFA One-Gallon Sample - 1009.
-Alfalfa Hay exhibit shall consist of one flake or slice from a rectangular bale or a 10" section from a round bale.
-The flake or slice should be approximately 6" in thickness and tied in two sections. - 1010.
-Alfalfa Seed exhibit to consist of one gallon of seed. - 1011.
-Cool-season grass hay: Example (Brome, Fescue, etc.) Ten-inch flake or slice, 6 inches thick and tied in two directions.
+- 1022.
+Alfalfa Hay: Exhibit to consist of one flake or slice from a rectangular bale, or a 10-inch section cut from a round bale.
+The flake or slice should be approximately 6 inches in thickness and tied in two directions.
+Variety must be named. - 1023.
+Native Grass Hay: Ten-inch flake or slice, 6 inches thick and tied in two directions. - 1024.
+Cool Season Grass Hay (e.g., fescue, brome, etc.): Ten-inch flake or slice, 6 inches thick and tied in two directions.
+Variety must be named.